A common question we get here at Carb Manager:

 If you consciously design your plant-based Keto diet, you can find protein, essential fatty acids, and micronutrients in eggs, supplements, and a few other places.

 Normally, vegetarians get many nutrients from legumes.
 But you can’t eat legumes on a Ketogenic diet.
 They contain too many carbs.
-They’ll kick you out the fat-burning state (ketosis) for which the diet is named.
+They’ll kick you out of the fat-burning state (ketosis) for which the diet is named.

 The key for Keto vegetarians is to find low-carb, nutrient-dense foods that they’re comfortable consuming.
 And the ease in achieving this goal depends on which brand of vegetarianism we’re talking about.